ADULTMUSICCAMP logo

 • We will be casual, so whatever is comfortable for you, shorts, jeans, chinos, tee-shirts, golf shirts, open collar shirts… Do bring a mix of warm weather and cool weather attire.

-• On Thursday, we will have a "Wear your home band attire or any other musical garment" day.
-Obviously this is optional, but if your band has a shirt or you have a trumpet tie/scarf or a music tee-shirt, or a pair of pants covered in French horns, consider bringing it to wear on Thursday!
+• On Tuesday we will have a "Wear your home band attire or any other musical garment" day.
+Obviously this is optional, but if your band has a shirt or you have a trumpet tie/scarf or a music tee-shirt, or a pair of pants covered in French horns, consider bringing it to camp.

 • Sweatshirt/sweater/vest/jacket for potentially chilly evenings.